Donglak-Derek/react-shoppingcart/README.md

 - The component that owns a piece of the state, should be the one modifying it.
 - single source of truth

   - controlled component : component doesn't have own state

+- sync data : to use data from Counter on NavBar - Lifting State Up